-Announced on Wednesday, January 8, the Sussexes revealed the news via their Instagram account, confirming to their followers that they intend to become financially independent, and will split their time between the UK and North America.
+Announced on Wednesday, January 8, the Sussexes revealed the news via their Instagram account, confirming to their followers that they intend to become financially independent, and would split their time between the UK and North America.

 It was a shock, to say the least - an announcement that left many in various states of meltdown, both with excitement for what was to come, and despair for what they could be leaving behind.